AirtestProject/Airtest/README.md

   * MacOS X
   * Linux

-* Python2.7
+* Python2.7 & Python3.3+

-**Installing the client library**
+**Installing the python package**

-Airtest client library can be installed directly from Git repository.
-Use ``pip`` to to manage installation of all dependencies and library itself.
+Airtest package can be installed directly from Git repository.
+Use ``pip`` to to manage installation of all dependencies and package itself.

 ```Shell
 git clone ssh://git@git-qa.gz.netease.com:32200/gzliuxin/airtest.git
 pip install -e airtest
 ```

+Use `-e` to install airtest in develop mode since this repo is in rapid development.
+Then you can upgrade the repo with `git pull` later.

 **Using samples**

-Airtest library also contains the samples using this library in several scenarios.
+Airtest also contains the samples using this library in several scenarios.
 All samples can be found in `playground` directory in cloned repository.

-## Using Airtest as client library for Python
+## Using as python package

-Airtest provides simple APIs that can be called from Python.
-This section describes how to create simple API-specific test scenario which does following:
+Airtest provides simple APIs that are platform independent.
+This section describes how to create simple API-specific test scenario on android which does the following:

 1. connects to local device with `adb`
 1. installs the `apk` application